flutter/website/src/get-started/test-drive/index.md

 toc: false
 ---

-This page describes how to "test drive" Flutter: create a new Flutter app from our templates, run it, and learn how to make changes with Hot Reload.
+This page describes how to create a new Flutter app from templates, run it, and experience "hot reload" after you make changes to the app.

-Flutter is a flexible toolkit, so please start by selecting your development tool of choice for writing, building, and running your Flutter app.
+Select your development tool of choice for writing, building, and running Flutter apps.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="editor-setup" role="tablist">